awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.concepts.cluster.md

 ## Node Endpoints<a name="DAX.concepts.node-endpoints"></a>

-Each of the individual nodes in a DAX cluster has its own hostname and point number\.
+Each of the individual nodes in a DAX cluster has its own hostname and port number\.
 The following is an example of a *node endpoint*\.

 `myDAXcluster-a.2cmrwl.clustercfg.dax.use1.cache.amazonaws.com:8111 `